 Chester Triathlon Club swimming discipline provides organised swim sessions supported by qualified coaches.
 Both experienced triathletes and those new to the sport are catered for.
-Most training is currently conducted in the organised pool sessions at City Baths and Christleton Sport Centre.
+Most training is currently conducted in the organised pool sessions at Christleton Sport Centre and Northgate Arena and we will return to City Baths when possible.
 Check out the calendar for up to date session information.

 If you have any questions, please contact the Swim Lead who is responsible for coordinating the swim section.

 - All abilities who would like to improve their technique.